-This SPD also supplements several policies within the DAP.
-Policy DM20 assists efforts to make environments healthier and more capable of supporting behaviours and choices that encourage weight loss and active lifestyles through design, by "providing high quality inclusive spaces and buildings which promote active and healthy lifestyles".
+This SPD supplements several policies within the DAP.
+Policy DM3 designates district and local centres within Newcastle and seeks to protect the role of centres within the retail hierarchy.
+Policy DM20 assists efforts to make environments healthier and more capable of supporting behaviours and choices that encourage weight loss and active lifestyles through design, by "providing high quality inclusive spaces and buildings which promote active and healthy lifestyles"8.

 Policy DM23 aims to ensure that development is of high quality and a good standard of residential amenity for existing and future occupants.
-This requires development to have no "unacceptable adverse impact on the residential amenity".
+This requires development to have no "unacceptable adverse impact on the residential amenity"9.
 This includes avoiding traffic or parking intrusion, noise and disturbance, and smells and fumes that would result in unacceptable adverse impacts.

 The environmental and health impacts of development are considered in Policy DM24, requiring proposals to mitigate impacts including air quality, noise and odours.
-This ensures there would be no unacceptable adverse impacts to amenity.
+This ensures there would be no unacceptable adverse impacts to amenity10.

 Policy DM27 requires development to optimise the benefits and to enhance existing green infrastructure assets.
 It is important that green infrastructure resources are optimised as their benefits enable people to use natural spaces for active travel and exercise, improving the health of local communities and encouraging active lifestyles.
 Green infrastructure space also promotes community involvement and education through food growing opportunities.
-This offers improvements to the health and wellbeing of communities.
+This offers improvements to the health and wellbeing of communities11.

 Policy DM30 promotes the protection and provision of open space, sports and recreational buildings and land.
-This includes the "sporting benefits, good quality and accessible playing fields that contribute to maintaining active and healthy communities" 12.
+This includes the "sporting benefits, good quality and accessible playing fields that contribute to maintaining active and healthy communities"12.